 1910 Demaris Drive, Cody, WY 92414 // 307-272-5770

 The Cody Cattle Company serves a homemade chuckwagon dinner and features a cowboy music show by Ryan Martin and the Triple C Cowboys in its large western-style venue every night during the summer.
-One of the most authentic American restaurants in Cody, Wyoming.
+One of the most authentic American restaurants in Cody.

 You won’t go hungry because dinner includes brisket, BBQ chicken, salad, coleslaw, a baked potato, mac and cheese, cowboy beans, cornbread, and brownies.
 You can pay extra if you want steak and for ice cream with your brownie.
 Iced tea, water and lemonade are included, and soft drinks, beer and other alcoholic drinks are available from the bar.

-The food is excellent, but the main attraction is the show.
+The food was great, but the main attraction was the show.
 You’ll hear many of your favorite cowboy songs and see some guitar picking that’ll leave you speechless.

 Tickets are available online or by phone.
 You can choose to have dinner and see the show, see the show only, or buy a “trifecta” ticket which includes dinner, the show, and the rodeo, which starts at 8:00 pm each night.

-Cody Cattle Company is only open during the summer tourist season.
-So, check the website to see when their season begins and ends.
+They are only open during the summer tourist season.
+So, if you’re going through Cody, check the website to see when their season begins and ends.
 The doors open at 5:00 pm, dinner is served at 5:30 pm, and the show starts at 6:30 pm.
 There’s plenty of parking available on-site.

 1192 Sheridan Avenue, Cody, WY 82414 // 307-587-4221

 No trip to Cody is complete without having lunch or dinner at Buffalo Bill’s Irma Hotel.
-It’s located in the heart of downtown and has been an icon for the town since Buffalo Bill built it in 1902, and named it after his youngest daughter.
-It’s an icon amongst the restaurants in Cody, Wyoming.
+It’s located in the heart of downtown Cody and has been an icon for the town since Buffalo Bill built it in 1902, and named it after his youngest daughter.
+It’s an icon amongst the Cody restaurants.

 Buffalo Bill built the Irma to appeal to visitors on their way to Yellowstone National Park, big game hunters, and businessmen investigating ranching and mining opportunities in the area.